Computer Assisted Tomography (CT)

 Upon your doctor examining you to determine what part of the body your pain is coming from, he or she may decide to use a CT scan or Computer Assisted Tomography (CAT) to further examine the inside of your body.
 For example, the CT scan will gather additional information in order for your doctor to determine your diagnosis and formulate a treatment plan to bring the very best health care to you.

 The Computerized tomography (CT) scan provides an X-ray beam that displays bones and soft tissues in the body.
 However, these x-rays are treated differently as they are interpreted by a powerful computer that makes them appear as “slices or cross-sections” through the body.
 Also, special software can combine these images into a three-dimensional view of the bones.
 As such, the image will show soft tissues, blood vessels, and bones of whichever section of the body is scanned.
 Sometimes your physician may order a CT with and without contrast.
-For this type of CT, the technician will inject a contrast material the patient’s IV in order to obtain very clear pictures.
+For this type of CT, the technician will inject contrast material into the patient’s IV in order to obtain very clear pictures.

 Why Conduct a Computer Assisted Tomography?

 The “slices” produced by a CT scan allow the examination of separate sections of the spine.
 For example, the images show details of spine bones in great detail.
 A CT scan can show if bone spurs are pushing against spinal nerve roots.
 It provides an excellent view when looking at fractures or damaged bones due to infection or cancer.
 Some doctors began using CT scan technology on a limited basis to test for osteoporosis in the spine.